larriant/larriant.github.io/_posts/2016-10-15-booknotes-switch.md

 ### Script the Critical Moves
 Give the Rider a script that explains how to act.

 Convert your ambiguous goals into concrete behaviours.

-Set Behavioural Goals
+#### Set Behavioural Goals:
 + Such as meet for a review once a week.
 + Or never buy full fat milk.

-Default Plan
+#### Default Plan:
 + Rider normally runs on autopilot.
 + Following the pre-programmed habits and routines.

 Decision Paralysis - more options, even good ones, can freeze us and make us retreat to the default plan.

 Thus scripting the critical moves reduces rider exhaustion.
 More choices = More exhausted rider.

 ### Point to the Destination
 Create a destination postcard.

 This is a vivid picture from the near future that shows what could be possible.

-Destination postcards do double duty:
+#### Destination postcards do double duty:
 + they show the rider where you're headed.
 + they show the Elephant why the journey is worthwhile.

-Problem of Rationalization:
+#### Problem of Rationalization:

-You decide just to have 1 glass of wine.
++ Where you decide to do something like to have just 1 glass of wine.

-Fill Glass to brim.
-Or trade tomorrow's glass for today's.
++ Then you rationalize that surely it's okay to fill your 1 glass to the brim.
+Or to trade tomorrow's 1 glass to have 2 today!

-Black and White Goal:
+#### Solution: Black and White Goal
-An all-or-nothing goals such as "No wine ever".
++ An all-or-nothing goals such as "No wine ever".

-But it's essential to marry your long-term goal with short-term critical moves.
+It's essential to marry your long-term goal with short-term critical moves.
 Back up your destination postcard with a good behavioural script.

 ## Motivate the Elephant